Beaumont, Kansas: History

 The surrounding area is farmland, settled by ranchers and farmers before the Civil War.
 Homesteaders from Missouri, Iowa, Tennessee and other eastern states came because of an abundance of cheap land.

 The town site was first a stop on the stagecoach route between Fredonia and Wichita.
 In 1879 Edwin and Emma Russell built the Summit Hotel, later renamed as the Beaumont Hotel.
 In 1885 the St. Louis and San Francisco Railroad, better known as the Frisco, established Beaumont as a railroad town.
 One line of tracks ran east and west, connecting St. Louis with Wichita.
 A spur was added later going south from Beaumont though Latham and on to the Oklahoma border.
 A roundhouse was built in 1890 across from the Summit Hotel, and employed 90 people.
 The water tower, built in 1885, stands across from the hotel and is on the National Register of Historic Places.
 Because of the rich bluestem grass, the area was used as staging area to ship cattle back east.

 The railroad supported several businesses in Beaumont.
 These included a hardware store and lumber yard, as well as a pharmacy owned by the town's only physician and surgeon, Dr. William James Phillips.
 The population of Beaumont has never been large.
 In 1910 the population was 200.
 Today, fewer than 50 people live there.

 A post office was opened in Beaumont on June 3, 1880, and remained in operation until it was discontinued on August 16, 1997.

 The Beaumont St. Louis and San Francisco Railroad Water Tank in Beaumont is on the National Register of Historic Places.

 Beaumont maintains a private airfield directly next to the town.

 The community is featured in the storyline of the 1998 film "The Long Way Home" starring Jack Lemmon.
-However, the actual locations filmed were in British Columbia, Canada and not in Kansas.
+However, the actual locations filmed were in British Columbia, Canada, and not in Kansas.

+The town is also the site of NOAA Weather Radio station WWH-22, serving southeastern Kansas.
+The transmitter is located north of Beaumont and is maintained by National Weather Service Wichita, Kansas.